cloudn1ne/MowgliRover/help/ConfigureMowgli.md

 Check [here](https://github.com/cloudn1ne/MowgliBase/blob/main/help/Setup.md) on howto setup a ROS Linux Host to perform this.

+Alternatively you could checkout the repo onto the Raspi and try there, i have however not tried that yet (let me know if it works)

 ## Next

 see [here](StartMowgli.md) for how to startup Mowgli and OpenMower